Auto Destruct

 Auto Destruct is a video game developed by the Swedish studio Neurostone and published by Electronic Arts.
 It was released for the PlayStation.
-The player takes on the role of a retired race car driver hunting down the fanatical cult which murdered his wife and daughter.
+The player takes on the role of a retired race car driver hunting down the fanatical cult that murdered his wife and daughter.
 The music was composed by English electronic producer Danny Briottet.

 Gameplay

-The player takes control of a futuristic car in 3-D urban environments and must accomplish a series of missions.
+The player takes control of a futuristic car in 3D urban environments and must accomplish a series of missions.
 Objectives vary widely, and include seek-and-destroy missions, escort missions, and taxicab driving.